-Ambassador (Retired) Khalid Mahmood is a former Ambassador of Pakistan to China, Saudi Arabia, Iran, Iraq and Mongolia.
+Ambassador (Retired) Khalid Mahmood is a former Ambassador of Pakistan to Iran, Iraq, China, Saudi Arabia and Mongolia.
 Till becoming Ambassador, he mostly dealt with multilateral aspects of Pakistan’s Foreign Policy.
 He has served as First Secretary and later as Deputy Permanent Representative of Pakistan to the United Nations, New York.
 He has worked as Director General (UN) and later as Additional Secretary (United Nations, Asia- Pacific and Africa) in the Ministry of Foreign Affairs, Islamabad.
 He is also a Former Permanent Representative of Pakistan to the Organization of Islamic Conference (OIC) and the Economic Cooperation organization (ECO).
+He has alo represented Pakistan at serveral Shanghai Cooperation Organization (SCO) meetings/forums.

 He has represented Pakistan at several international meetings and conferences, notably UN General Assembly sessions, UN Security Council, UN Law of the Sea Conference, UN Council for Namibia as well as Summit and Ministerial meetings of the Non-Aligned Movement, OIC and ECO.